disha-satpute/MySQL/mysql_info.md

 5. RENAME
 The RENAME command is used to change the name of an existing database object.<br>
-•	RENAME TABLE: Changes the name of a table.
 ```bash
 RENAME TABLE old_table_name TO new_table_name;
 ```